 Curiosity: Sparks new found curiosity on how much of the boring stuff can be automated, giving us more time to build relationships, find value creating opportunities and listen to our key stakeholders.

 Courage: It will no doubt take a huge dose of courage to not only start but execute on the transformation.
-These are often not “out of the box”, “plug n play” solutions and will require us to spend time learning new skills in process automation, analytics and financial modeling.
+These are often not “out of the box”, “plug n play” solutions and will require us to spend time learning new skills in process automation, analytics and financial modelling.
 We don't need to know exactly how to do it for all of these but at least understand how they work, where they can add value and where they won't.

 Crystal ball: AI based machine learning and predictive analytics will start to give us more powerful crystal balls.
 Adopting more advanced Monte Carlo simulation.
 This is a space that is largely unexplored and represents immense potential for us to understand, interpret, communicate and execute on these predictions.
 At times even call out when they might be wrong (which won't be often but can still happen).